sonos/spoken-language-understanding-research-datasets/README.md

 Use only for academic and/or research purposes.
 No commercial use.
 Re-publication permitted only if the datasets are unmodified and subject to the same license terms.
-Any publication must include a full citation to the paper in which the datasets were initially published by Snips:
+Any publication must include a full citation to the paper in which the datasets were initially published by Snips<sup>1</sup>:

 ```
 Saade et al., 2018, "Spoken Language Understanding on the Edge"
 ```

-Please read the full [License Terms](https://github.com/snipsco/spoken-language-understanding-research-datasets/blob/master/LICENSE) before accessing the datasets.
+Please read the full [License Terms](https://github.com/sonos/spoken-language-understanding-research-datasets/blob/master/LICENSE) before accessing the datasets.

 ## Data Set access